nicolajthor/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I'm a first-year PhD student in Economics at Brown.
+I'm a PhD student in Economics at Brown University.
 Previously, I was a predoctoral research fellow at [Opportunity Insights](https://opportunityinsights.org/) based at Harvard.
-I am interested in economic mobility, behavioural economics, development economics, and the role of social capital and networks.
-I completed my BA in Economics with a minor in Applied Maths at NYU Abu Dhabi in 2019.
+I am interested in economic mobility, development economics, and the role of social capital and networks.
+I completed my BA in Economics with a minor in Applied Maths at NYU Abu Dhabi in 2019 and received my MA in Economics from Brown in 2023.
 You can reach me at thor@brown.edu.